-During the second quarter of 2017, our Brazil subsidiary entered the Tax Regularization Program (the "Program") pursuant to Brazil Provisional Measure No. 766 issued on January 4, 2017.
-The Program allows for the partial settling of debts, both income tax debts and non-income-based tax debts, due by November 30, 2016 to Brazil's Federal Revenue Service with the use of tax credits, including income tax loss carryforwards.
-An \$11.9 million income tax benefit was recorded during the three and six months ended June 30, 2017 attributable to the reversal of valuation allowances against certain deferred tax assets related to income tax loss carryforwards that were utilized under the Program, including interest income.
-Additionally, during the three and six months ended June 30, 2017, we incurred \$1.5 million in penalties, which is reflected in other (income) expense, net, in our statements of operations, and \$2.4 million in interest expense, which is reflected in interest expense in our statements of operations, attributable to the settling of non-income-based tax debts in connection with the Program.
+Also, during the second quarter of 2017, our Brazil subsidiary entered the Tax Regularization Program (the "PRT Program") pursuant to Brazil Provisional Measure No. 766 issued on January 4, 2017.
+Similar to the PERT Program, the PRT Program allows for the partial settling of debts, both income tax debts and non-income-based tax debts, due by November 30, 2016 to Brazil's Federal Revenue Service with the use of tax credits, including income tax loss carryforwards.
+An \$11.9 million income tax benefit was recorded during the nine months ended September 30, 2017 attributable to the reversal of valuation allowances against certain deferred tax assets related to income tax loss carryforwards that were utilized under the PRT Program, including interest income.
+Additionally, during the nine months ended September 30, 2017, we incurred \$1.5 million in penalties, which is reflected in other (income) expense, net, in our statements of operations, and \$2.4 million in interest expense, which is reflected in interest expense in our statements of operations, attributable to the settling of non-income-based tax debts in connection with the PRT Program.

 Management assesses all available positive and negative evidence to estimate our ability to generate sufficient future taxable income of the appropriate character, and in the appropriate taxing jurisdictions, to permit use of our existing deferred tax assets.
 A significant piece of objective negative evidence is a cumulative loss incurred over a three-year period in a taxing jurisdiction.
 Prevailing accounting practice is that such objective evidence would limit the ability to consider other subjective evidence, such as our projections for future growth.
 Based on information available at June 30, 2016, we expected to incur a three-year cumulative loss in the U.S. by the end of 2016.
 Due to this significant negative evidence of cumulative losses, which outweighed the positive evidence of firm sales backlog and projected further taxable income, we were no longer able to support that it was more-likely-than-not that we would have sufficient taxable income of the appropriate character in the future that would allow us to realize our U.S. deferred tax assets.
-During the three and six months ended June 30, 2016, we recorded additional valuation allowances against our U.S. deferred tax assets of \$88.0 million.
+During the three and nine months ended September 30, 2016, we recorded valuation allowances against our U.S. deferred tax assets of \$13.6 million and \$101.7 million, respectively.
+During the three and nine months ended September 30, 2017, we recorded additional valuation allowances against our U.S. deferred tax assets of \$5.7 million and \$21.1 million, respectively.